lauslim12/Asuna/README.md

 # Asuna

-Project Asuna is an open-source building management system.
-This full-stack web application is open-source, under MIT License.
+Project Asuna is an open-source, scalable, 'brand-ready', and user-friendly building management system.
+This full-stack web application is open-source, under MIT License, and the research about this is published in a free-for-all, strictly non-commercial open-access academic journal about science and technology.

 Check out the live version of the application by clicking on the link in the repository's description.